MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-3-get-historical-data.md

 ms.date: 05/23/2023
 ms.search.form: product-kusto
 ---
-# Real-Time Analytics tutorial part 4: Enrich your data
+# Real-Time Analytics tutorial part 4: Get historical data

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see:   [Tutorial part 3: Explore data and build report](tutorial-3-explore.md)
+For the previous section, see: [Tutorial part 2: Get data with Eventstream](tutorial-2-event-streams.md)

 Recall that the dataset you have ingested with Eventstream does not contain latitude and longitude data.
 In this section, you are going to load additional information on the pick-up locations and drop-off.
 This data is available in a blob storage container.